Retraction, Correction and Withdrawal Policy

 • Errors do not invalidate the overall findings of the article

-• Author names, affiliations, or acknowledgments require amendment
+• Author names, affiliations, acknowledgements, or metadata require amendment

-• Clarifications are needed to ensure accuracy and completeness
+• Clarifications are necessary to improve accuracy or completeness

 2.2 Types of Corrections